sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/automatic.md

 1. Determine if your instance is ready to Upgrade (check upgrade notes)
 2. Merge the latest Sourcegraph release into your deployment manifests
+3. Enable automatic upgrade for this upgrade by either:
+	a.
+In the Updates section in site-admin (available on instances of Sourcegraph 5.1 and later), or
+	b. set the `SRC_AUTOUPGRADE` environment variable to `true` on the migrator and frontend 5.1 or later deployment manifests (if the instance is of a version earlier than Sourcegraph 5.1)
-3. With upstream changes to your manifests merged, start the new instance
+4. With upstream changes to your manifests merged, start the new instance

 The upgrade magic now happens when the new version is booted.
 In more detail, starting a new `frontend` container will: